mcosovic/FactorGraph.jl/docs/src/index.md

 gbp = graphicalModel(H, z, v)               # initialize the graphical model for iteration = 1:200                       # the GBP inference
-    messageFactorVariableVanilla(gbp)       # compute message using the native GBP messageVariableFactorVanilla(gbp)       # compute message using the native GBP end
+    messageFactorVariableVanilla(gbp)       # compute messages using the native GBP messageVariableFactorVanilla(gbp)       # compute messages using the native GBP end

 dynamicFactor!(gbp;                         # integrate changes in the running GBP